Learn something new every day

 More Info... by email

-There are many benefits to e85, including the primary source of ethanol used in the blend.
-Corn is the most common source, which makes e85 a renewable resource.
-In addition, e85 is a high-performance, clean burning and environmentally friendly fuel.
+There are many benefits to this fuel, including the primary source of ethanol used in the blend.
+Corn is the most common source, which makes it a renewable resource.
+In addition, the fuel is high-performance, clean burning and environmentally friendly.

 It is stupid of the American Ford company to produce and advertise in Large Flex Fuel while the company does not push for more gas stations for Flex Fuel.
 I think they have a large share in Saudi or US gas companies.
 Corrupted company.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!